 Geodesignhub.com provides software for mediation and negotiations about difficult social political problems around a space.
 In addition to enabling negotiations using our technology, we provide project organization and management support around implementation of the negotiated outcomes.

 Openskies.sh is a open source software company to support current and future aerial robotics ecosystem.
 My focus is on drone registration and “bringing drone registries online”.
 Specifically, I work on Identity and Authentication and API harmonization for drone operations.
 I also work with different stakeholders around regulatory aspects of unmanned aviation and its integration with national and international airspace.

-My focus at work and study has always been a mixture of Engineering Design and System Architecture.
-Naturally, my expertise and work in the “geo” domain has a strong mechanical / systems engineering focus.
-I am an active member the local chapter of OSGEO: OSGeo Ireland chapter and a huge advocate of open data for governance and public policy.
+My expertise and work in the “geo” domain has a strong mechanical / systems engineering focus.
+I am a founding member the local chapter of OSGEO: OSGeo Ireland and a huge advocate of open data for governance and public policy.
 I feel like I have had many lives professionally.
-I have written a lot of closed and open source software, worked in the automotive industry, United Nations, spent time in Japan, worked at Microsoft among other things.
-Prior to my current “geo” focus, I was working as a regulatory expert on the hardware aspects of consumer electronics.
-It all started when I was offered a fellowship to work on solving the collection and end-of-life aspects of e-waste and it was the thesis for my degree for which I was awarded a Public Service Fellowship.
+I have written a huge amount of closed and open source software, worked in the automotive industry, United Nations, spent time in Japan, worked at Microsoft among other things.
+Prior to my “geo” focus, I was working as a regulatory expert on the hardware aspects of consumer electronics.
+It all started when I was offered a fellowship to work on solving the collection and end-of-life aspects of e-waste and it was the thesis for my degree.

 All content in this site is licensed under the Creative Commons Attribution 3.0 License.
 Unless otherwise stated, everything here is © 1996 ~ 2020 Hrishikesh Ballal.